Firewalls: What You Need To Know (Function, Features, Capabilities)

 Why Is Firewall Technology Important?

-The cost of a new firewall depends on the features and throughput you need.
+The cost of a new firewall depends on the features, firewall brand and model, and the throughput you need.

-New firewalls can start at about $1,000, but you may need to factor in support and maintenance costs as well.
-The more throughput, features, and customization you need, the more expensive the firewall.
+You can expect new firewalls to start at about $1,000, but you may need to factor in support and maintenance costs as well.
+As mentioned previoulsly, the more throughput, features, and customization you need, the more expensive the firewall.

 Some companies bundle support into the firewall cost, others don’t.
 Support keeps IPS engines up to date so that when new threats are detected, the threat signatures are updated in the firewall’s database.